 As noted above, most private sellers want a simple and easy sale.
 That means a cash transaction that can take place in their driveway—you pay, sign a bill of sale (and possibly the title, depending on the age of the vehicle), and take the car away.
 They’re not interested in taking your trade-in, nor are they willing to help you with or wait for you to arrange financing.
 The seller walks away with a fistful of greenbacks.

 If you’re concerned about bringing that amount of cash with you when purchasing the car, you can suggest that the seller use CarGurus’ listing service to handle the transaction.
-We offer a verified, secure online transaction with $75,000 worth of protection.
 It’s the same as a cash purchase, but you don’t need to bring a suitcase full of twenties when you buy the car.

 Negotiator’s tip: Get a better deal by making an on-the-spot offer to buy the vehicle.